canarybuilds/zulip/templates/zerver/help/status-and-availability.md

 feed, and compose box.

-Your **availability** is a colored dot (like <span class="indicator green solid"></span>) that indicates if you're currently active on Zulip, idle, or offline.
+Your **availability** is a colored dot (like <span class="indicator green solid"></span>) that indicates if you're currently active on Feniks Chat, idle, or offline.
 You can also [go invisible](#invisible-mode) to appear offline to other users.